 Stress eating, what?
 Who, me?
 Noooo, never.
 Okay, maybe.
 As the countdown to my move out of state begins and everything seems to be going haywire, I find myself needing a little comfort food.
-My usual go-to comfort food is pasta with butter, Parmesan, and salt and pepper, but today I decided to go a little further and make this creamy yet lightER Spinach Alfredo Pasta.
+My usual go-to comfort food is pasta with butter, Parmesan, and salt and pepper, but today I decided to go a little further and make this super creamy Spinach Alfredo Pasta.

 What is in Alfredo Sauce?

 I swapped the heavy cream for whole milk, reduced the butter by a lot, and used a little cream cheese to help thicken and stabilize the sauce.
-So, it’s no longer technically an alfredo, but hey, it’s close enough for me to pretend and feel like I’m eating something super indulgent.
+So, it’s no longer technically an alfredo, but hey, it’s close enough for me to pretend and feel like I’m eating something super-indulgent.

 Does it Reheat Well?